8:00 AM. You open Instagram. 12 new DMs. "How much do you charge?" "Do you have a package for beginners?" "Can I pay in installments?"

 Day 3–4: Build Your Product Landing Page

 Use the landing page framework to build a page that sells your digital product.
 Make sure it has one clear CTA, no distractions, and a simple checkout process.
+Your pricing structure should be displayed prominently with tiered options that maximize average order value.

 Day 5–7: Write Your Email Sequence